Bollinger Motors: History

 Also in August 2020, Bollinger showed renderings of the Deliver-E, a panel van designed for package delivery companies spanning multiple weight classes, from Class 2B to 5, and a choice of wheelbases.
-The Deliver-E does not use the E-Chassis, and would include a variety of battery capacity options for the van-specific platform, which would be equipped with front-wheel drive.
+The Deliver-E does not use the E-Chassis and would include a variety of battery capacity options for the van-specific platform, which would be equipped with front-wheel drive.

 In March 2021, Bollinger announced the B2 cutaway chassis cab and E-Chassis had been renamed to the B3 Chass-E Cab (with a 2-door cab) and Chass-E, respectively, and provided prices for rear-wheel drive, rear-wheel drive with dual rear wheels, and all-drive versions.

-In mid-January 2022, the company announced a major shift in direction, postponing development of its consumer models in favor of a commercial vehicle platform, saying it would refund B1 and B2 deposits.
+In mid-January 2022, the company announced a major shift in direction, postponing the development of its consumer models in favor of a commercial vehicle platform, saying it would refund B1 and B2 deposits.
 The Bollinger Commercial Platform for medium-duty Class 3-6 trucks is a rear-drive skateboard chassis with a leaf-sprung rear live axle and front double wishbone suspension that will be offered to upfitters, which will use the platform as the basis for tow trucks, trash trucks, buses and other commercial EVs.
 In May 2022, Roush Industries was announced as the manufacturing partner for the Commercial Platform and the Deliver-E van.
 In September 2022, renderings of the Commercial Platform-based Bollinger B4 cab-forward medium-duty Class 4 truck were unveiled.

 Also in September 2022, Mullen Automotive acquired a 60% controlling interest in Bollinger Motors for US$148.2 million.
 The news spurred speculation the B1/B2 could be relaunched.

+In May 2025, the Mullen subsidiary Bollinger was put into receivership after a financial dispute between the founder Robert Bollinger, and the then current owner, Mullen Automotive.